-Republic of Bulgaria has concluded bilateral agreements with the neighbouring countries - Greece, Macedonia, Romania, Turkey and Serbia for cooperation in the field of nuclear safety and radiation protection.
-For the past period scientific visits are conducted with the aim of experience exchange with the regulators of neighbouring countries.
+Republic of Bulgaria has concluded bilateral agreements with the neighbouring countries - Greece, North Macedonia, Romania, Turkey and Serbia for cooperation in the field of nuclear safety and radiation protection.
+Scientific visits are conducted with the aim of experience exchange with the regulators of neighbouring countries.